iofoundry/ontology/productionplanning/README.md

 To use IOF Core without the need to interoperate with the OMG Commons Ontologies mentioned earlier, simply import Core.rdf into your ontology.
 To use both IOF Core and the OMG Commons Ontologies mentioned, only import MappingCommonsToIOF.rdf into your ontology.
 Doing so indirectly imports IOF Core and the applicable OMG Common Ontologies.

-# Publications related to production planning ans scheduling ontologies
+# Publications related to production planning and scheduling ontologies

 # Reporting Issues for the ProductionPlanning Ontology and Joining the Discussions